ArduPilot/ardupilot_wiki/common/source/docs/common-vl53l0x-lidar.rst

 ==================

 Distances read by the sensor can be seen in the Mission Planner's Flight Data screen's Status tab.
-Look closely for "sonarrange".
+Look closely for "sonarrange".(The value of this image is not a real value.)

 .. image:: ../../../images/mp_rangefinder_lidarlite_testing.jpg
     :target: ../_images/mp_rangefinder_lidarlite_testing.jpg